NETWAYS/foreman-training/provisioning/02_configuration.md

  * Associate the PXELinux template "Kickstart default PXELinux" with CentOS
  * Associate the Provision template "Kickstart default" with CentOS
- * Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set Parameter "enable-puppetlabs-puppet5-repo" to "true"
+ * Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set boolean parameter "enable-puppetlabs-puppet6-repo" to "true"

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS